In this post, we will discuss about how to choose between the Old vs New tax regime.

 Certain exemptions can only be claimed via the employer so these may not be available at the time of filing return.
 If the tax liability comes out lower, then the employee will have to claim a refund in the return.

 When should I get my employees to opt between the two regimes?

 The best time is the beginning of the year.
 So, if the employee should communicate his/her decision on the tax regime in the month of April, If not the employer will deduct TDS as per the existing/old tax regime

-If the employee is already claiming deductions, like PF contribution under Section 80C, it better for the employees to continue with the existing tax regime.
+If the employee is already claiming deductions, like PF contribution under Section 80C, it is better for the employees to continue with the existing tax regime.

 As per the new regime, the employee is liable to pay less tax, provided they forego their deductions and exemptions.
 Choose wisely to reap these benefits.

-This post on Old vs New tax regime comes to an end.
+This post on the Old vs New tax regime comes to an end.
 Share your queries with us in the comment section.